ExactTarget/fuel-throttle-node/README.md

 HOW TO USE
 ==========
 - `npm install -g grunt grunt-cli grunt-init`
+- `mkdir ~/.grunt-init`
-- `git clone git@github.et.local:Platform/Fuel-Throttle-Grunt-Init.git ~/.grunt-init/et-hub-app`
+- `git clone git@github.com:ExactTarget/fuel-throttle-grunt-init.git ~/.grunt-init/et-hub-app`
-- Test that the template is available: `grunt-init --help` (look in the templates section)
+- Test that the template is available: `grunt-init --help` (look in the templates section you should see et-hub-app)
-- `mkdir <path/to/your/apps/><yourNewAppName>`
+- `mkdir <path/to/your/apps/><yourNewAppName>` (directory name will be the name of the new app by default, but can be changed)
 - `cd <path/to/your/apps/yourNewAppName>`
 - `git init` // initialize git in the directory
 - `grunt-init et-hub-app`